HPCToolkit/hpcviewer.e4/CONTRIBUTING.md

 ## Suggesting an enhancement or feature

-Need some extra features for HPCToolkit to work for you?
+Need some extra features for HPCViewer to work for you?
 Before you make a request, we ask that you:

 1. Read through [the documentation].
 We may already have the feature in a different form than you were initially expecting.